pennhanlee/tp/docs/UserGuide.md

 ### Sorting books: `sort`

-Sort books according to the condition inputted, and sets it as a user preference.
+Too messy?
+Use our Sort Command to organise your bookshelf!
+The sort command will help you organise your books in based on the order you indicate.

-Format:
+Format: `sort {Field}` <br>
-*`sort n/`
-*`sort g/`
-*`sort b/`
-*`sort rp/`

-Purpose:
-* Sorts the books according to the input filter.
+{Field} refers to any of the following:
+* `n/` : Sort by Name
+* `g/` : Sort by Genre
-* Supports sorting by Name, Genre, Bookmarked page and Reading progress.
+* `b/` : Sort by bookmarked page
+* `rp/` : Sort by reading progress

 Examples:

 Example Command | Result
 -----------------|--------
 `sort n/` | Returns a list of books sorted by name in alphabetical order.